lfiore18/GTT-todo-app/README.md

   where <code>checkout</code> means to change branch, <code>-b</code> is the command option to "branch" away and <code>\<your-branch-name\></code> is the name of your new branch.

-### 2) Try to give your branch a name that is both meanginful and concise!
+### 2) Try to give your branch a name that is both meaningful and concise!
   Where I work, we follow this basic naming convention:

   **"Feature/\<name of branch\>"** - When we want to add a new feature to the project